Deepak-png981/Renamer-vscode/README.md

-# Renamer
+# ReNameIt

 ## Overview

-Renamer is a VSCode extension that automatically suggests new file names based on the content of the file.
+ReNameIt is a VSCode extension that automatically suggests new file names based on the content of the file.

 ### Features